TypeScript

 format?: ResponseHandler

-} & RouterType<RequestType, Args, ResponseType>
+} & RouterType<RequestType, Args, ResponseType>ErrorHandler

 type ErrorHandler<